aarongitlin/agv2/source/projects/case-study-dtv.md

 project_type: "Retainer"
 image_path: "../images/DTV/pixel_wave.png"
 dash_intro: "A major media company hired us to create a concept for their new cross-platform digital streaming product"
-article_intro: "DIRECTV has been working with Tigerspike for years.
-We have been providing consulting work and production support across a mind-boggling array of devices and platforms.
-DTV is a big player in the media distribution world, and wants their content available wherever there is a screen.
+article_intro: "If it has a screen, DIRECTV wants their service to be on it.
 While this allows their products to accessible to a wide audience, it also makes their range difficult to maintain and occasionally inconsistent."
 ---

 ##Discover